victorursu/visual-diff-tool/README.md

 ### 2. Configure your setup

-* Define your source and destination environments.
+* Define your source and destination environments in `config.json`.
 Example:

   ```json
   {